azlaan95/Jetpack-Compose-Clean-Architecture/README.md

 You can directly run the project.
-Before running app please put appId in "env.properties" file Get you Api key from https://openexchangerates.org/ for free
+Before running app please put appId in "env.properties" file Get your free AppID from https://openexchangerates.org/ for free

 ### About Azlaan Khan
 Azlaan has been working in the IT industry since last 7 years.